JonmarCorpuz/SecondBrain/Protocol - SNMP.md

 An SNMP manager is the central system that controls and monitors the network through SNMP

+* It's the software on the NMS that interacts with the managed devices (Ex: *Receives notifications*, *Sends requests for information*, *Sends configuration changes*, *etc.*)
 * Sends requests to SNMP agents on network devices and receives responses and unsolicited messages (traps) from those agents

+### SNMP Application

+* Provides an interface an interface for the network admin to interact with

 ## Managed Devices